ceilfors/ceilfors.github.io/_posts/2019-11-13-principles-serverless-architecture.md

 #### Acknowldgement

-My thanks to Seema Satish and Kief Morris for the initial content produced on this article.
-To Martin Fowler who has provided many feedback that leads me to do an overhaul to this article for the better.
+My thanks to Seema Satish and Kief Morris for reading and giving feedback on the initial version of this article.
+To Martin Fowler who has provided many feedback that leads me to restructure this article for the better.